colizoli/letter_color_mri/README.md

 TO DO:
 <br> 13-06-2019 after pilot #2
 <br>
+Consistency:
+- Get rid of double entries
+- Open window directly on top of previous window
+- Check button formatting on Windows machine

 Iconic Memory:
 - TRY DIRECTLY IN LAB - First trial of each block starts too fast
 - DONE Output bids format (Olympia)